The Marble Fountain

 The Patterson Park Swimming Pool is located at 148 S. Linwood Avenue.

-The Pool will open for the 2017 season in mid-June.
+The Pool officially opens for the season annually in mid-June.

 Visit the Patterson Park Public Pool Facebook Page for more information, rules and hours.